mevimo/youbit/README.md

 ```
 py -m youbit test vbr https://www.youtube.com/watch?v=SLP9mbCuhJc
 ```
-A normal 1080p YouBit video will settle around 10233, a YouBit video with the 'zero frame' option enabled will settle around 7000.
+A normal 1080p YouBit video will settle around 10233.
+The CLI function will tell you if the video is ready.

 ## How large can my file be?
 YouBit encodes your files in chunks, so we are not limited by memory, but we are limited by YouTube's maximum video length.
 YouTube video's are allowed to be up to 12 hours long, or 128GB, whichever comes first.
 YouBit will raise exceptions during the encoding process if either of these are violated.
-(*If the account you are using is not verified, the limit is 15 minutes instead.
+(*If the YouTube account you are using is not verified, the limit is 15 minutes instead.
 Be sure to verify your account.*)

 Ofcourse, this depends entirely on the settings selected.
 To give you an idea, the default settings will stop working with files larger than **9GB**.